sfiorini/python-k8s-sample/README.md

     "message": "API Server is running successfully"
    }
    ```
+ - For the [OpenAPI](https://www.openapis.org/) documentation, open browser at http://localhost:3000/docs
 ---
 #### Run in a Docker container
  - Create [Docker](https://www.docker.com) image (Note: the following command adds 2 tags, as latest and the current version of the app):